ProspectiveCo/perspective-examples/examples/influxdb/streaming/README.md

 ./start_influxdb.sh
 ```

-This script contains the code to start and setup an influxdb container with the following configuration:
+This script contains the code to start and setup an [influxdb docker container](https://hub.docker.com/_/influxdb) with the following configuration:

 ```bash
 # This script runs an InfluxDB container with the following configuration: